The internet is a beautiful place packed to the brim with information and cat videos.

 Anyone can be an affiliate: from customers to salespeople.

 And if you wanna crossover strategies, you can join affiliate marketing with influence marketing.
-This way you’ll bring new audience by the popularity of those you invited to be affiliates.
+This way you’ll bring a new audience through the popularity of those you invited to be affiliates.

 This is often an option that companies offer to smaller influencers, like smaller YouTube channels.